jasperslits/haithowifi/README.md

 ## Home Assistant sensor component/integration for Itho Wifi
-Requires add-on from https://github.com/arjenhiemstra/ithowifi and MQTT integration with Home Assistant.
+Requires WiFi add-on from https://github.com/arjenhiemstra/ithowifi and [MQTT](https://www.home-assistant.io/integrations/mqtt/) integration with Home Assistant.

 This simplifies the integration by creating the sensors for the various Itho Daalderop devices: Heatpump WPU 5G, HRU-350 and related devices, CVE boxes, Autotemp units for floor heating.
 For best user experience it should be used with the auto-discovery for the CVE / non-CVE devices in the add-on.

-This custom component has no relation with the Itho Daalderop company or with Arjen Hiemstra's Itho Wifi add-on.
+This custom component has no relation with the Itho Daalderop company or with Arjen Hiemstra's Itho WiFi add-on.

 Note: The 'add-on' here in the context is the ESP32 add-on to the Itho Daalderop units, not an Add-on in Home Assistant.

 ### Use-case
-Full auto-discovery from the add-on to Home Assistant is the best experience but as this is not there yet, this add-on should eliminate the manual creation via YAML of sensors for:
+Full auto-discovery from the WiFi add-on to Home Assistant is the best experience but as this is not there yet, this integration should eliminate the manual creation via YAML of sensors for:
-* Non-CVE like Actual mode, supply temp, Supply / Exhaust RPM
+* Non-CVE like Actual mode, Supply Temp, Supply / Exhaust RPM
-* CVE like humidity, temperature, speed
+* CVE like Humidity, Temperature, Speed
-* Autotemp like power kW, power %, set point temp, actual temp per room
+* Autotemp like Power kW, Power %, Set Point Temp, Actual Temp per Room
 * CO2 sensors for supported remotes
-* WPU like pump percentage, boiler temp, from / to source temps, operating mode etc
+* WPU like Pump Percentage, Boiler Temp, From / To Source Temps, Operating Mode etc

-It creates the commony used sensors and uses a predefined MQTT state topic to distinct the devices.
+It creates the commonly used sensors and uses a predefined MQTT state topic to distinct the devices.

 This custom integration should become obsolete once full auto-discovery via the Itho Add-on has the same capabilities.

 ### Prerequisites
-1. Working add-on connected to the Itho device(s)
+1. Working WiFi add-on connected to the Itho device(s)
 2. State topics for MQTT like table below

 | Device  | MQTT base topic   |